 Many may still consider India to be a land of snake charmers who impress crowds of onlookers with their skill to control the behavior of some of the most dangerous animals on earth.
 As a matter of fact, snake-charming has never been widely seen all over India.
 It was mainly popular in Rajasthan which is home to the Kalbeliya tribe, a snake charmer caste.

 It is now rare to see this centuries-old folk art at markets and festivals where it used to be a regular fixture.
 The main reason behind the decline of this iconic art is globalization and the Indian government's wildlife protection regulation as it is regarded outdated and fewer and fewer now learn the skill.
 Of course, there is far more to explore in India than just the snake charming.

-A snake charmer in the street
+A snake charmer in India

 8. All Indian foods are spicy

 Spices are widely used in Indian cuisine, especially cumin, coriander, mustard seeds, ginger, cinnamon etc. But just because they contain spices does not necessarily mean they have to be spicy (when it means chili hot).
 Chilies are not indispensable in making most Indian dishes.
 Moreover, India is so big and diverse.
 Each region has its unique food, some more spicy, some less, and some not at all.

 9. Indians are vegetarians

 Vegetarianism is often considered the norm in India due to its cultural and religious traditions.
 Thus it is quite natural to assume that India might be a vegetarian majority country.
 This is not the case though.
 A survey conducted by India's Sample Registration System (SRS) in 2014 showed that non-vegetarian population over the age of 15 accounted for 71%.
 Meat or fish consumption is prevalent in many communities especially among the Muslims as well as the coastal states like Kerala and West Bengal which is known for their seafood dishes.